Vanessa Bryant

-Vanessa Marie Bryant (born Vanessa Urbieta Cornejo; May 5, 1982) is an American businesswoman and philanthropist who is the widow of American professional basketball player Kobe Bryant.
-With her husband, she founded the Kobe and Vanessa Bryant Foundation in 2007 to provide scholarships to minority college students worldwide.
-Bryant leads the Mamba and Mambacita Sports Foundation, an organization dedicated to supporting child athletes who are in need.
-Following the death of her husband and daughter Gianna in a January 26, 2020, helicopter crash in Calabasas, California, Bryant filed a lawsuit against Los Angeles County, which was settled in 2023.
+Vanessa Marie Bryant (born Vanessa Urbieta Cornejo; May 5, 1982) is a Mexican-American businesswoman and philanthropist.
+She was married to American professional basketball player Kobe Bryant.

+In 2007, she and her husband founded the Kobe and Vanessa Bryant Foundation to provide scholarships to minority college students worldwide.
+She also leads the Mamba and Mambacita Sports Foundation, which supports underserved child athletes.

+In 2023, Bryant settled a lawsuit against Los Angeles County related to the January 26, 2020, helicopter crash that killed her husband and daughter Gianna.

 Early life

-Bryant was born Vanessa Urbieta Cornejo on May 5, 1982, in Los Angeles, California, to Mexican immigrant Sofia Urbieta.
-After her parents divorced when she was three, her father abandoned them and moved to Mexico; she is estranged from her father.
+Bryant was born Vanessa Urbieta Cornejo on May 5, 1982, in Los Angeles, California, to Mexican immigrant Sofía Urbieta.
+After her parents divorced when she was three, her father abandoned them and moved to Mexico; she was estranged from her father.
 Her mother was a shipping clerk at an electronics company who married her coworker Stephen Laine in 1990.
-Bryant began going by Laine's surname instead of her birth father’s, Cornejo, and officially changed her name to Vanessa Marie Laine in 2000, despite never officially being adopted by her step-father.
+Bryant began using Laine's surname instead of her birth father’s, Cornejo, and officially changed her name to Vanessa Marie Laine in 2000, despite never officially being adopted by her step-father.
 She has an older sister, Sophie.

 Her single mother worked multiple jobs to make ends meet.
-The family lived in her maternal aunt's spare room until her mother's marriage to Laine, after which they relocated to Garden Grove.
+The family lived in her maternal aunt's spare room until her mother married Laine, after which they moved to Garden Grove.
 She attended Marina High School in Huntington Beach.

 In August 1999, Bryant and her friend Rowena Ireifej attended a hip-hop concert at Irvine Meadows Amphitheatre.
 They were approached by a company and offered work as music video extras and backup dancers.
 Bryant later appeared in music videos for artists including Krayzie Bone and Snoop Dogg.
 In November 1999, 17-year-old Bryant was working as a background dancer for Tha Eastsidaz rap music video "G'd Up" when she met Kobe Bryant, who was on set working on a rap album.

 Their high-profile relationship caused disruptions at her high school, leading Bryant to complete her senior year at home as an independent study; she graduated in 2000.
 Her mother and step-father filed for bankruptcy in 2000 and divorced in 2002, citing infidelity.
-She is estranged from her step-father.
+She was estranged from her step-father.